 Obtaining a board certification shows serious commitment and desire to provide the most value and effective leadership as possible.
-These credentials, provided by many organizations including the National Association For Corporate Directors, Harvard Business School, Society For Corporate Governance, Wharton etc., signal that you’ve learned both the fundamentals and intricacies of corporate directorship and have the necessary knowledge, skills and abilities to serve competently on a board.
+These credentials, provided by many organizations including the National Association For Corporate Directors, Private Directors Association, Harvard Business School, Society For Corporate Governance, Wharton etc., signal that you’ve learned both the fundamentals and intricacies of corporate directorship and have the necessary knowledge, skills and abilities to serve competently on a board.
 They provide a strong compliment to your executive experience.

 Certifications are highly valuable and make you more marketable, particularly if your direct board-related experience is on the lighter side.